CumulusNetworks/docs/content/cumulus-linux-53/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 {{<tabs "bond configuration">}}
 {{<tab "NVUE Commands">}}

-You can either set both the local Ethernet segment ID and the system MAC address to generate a unique ESI automatically or set the ESI manually.
-Both options are shown below.
+You can either set both the local Ethernet segment ID and the segment MAC address to generate a unique ESI automatically or set the 10-byte Ethernet segment ID manually, then set the segment MAC address.
+You can see both options below.

-The following example commands configure each bond interface with the local Ethernet segment ID and the system MAC address to generate a unique ESI automatically:
+The following example commands configure each bond interface with the local Ethernet segment ID and the segment MAC address to generate a unique ESI automatically:

 ```
 cumulus@leaf01:~$ nv set interface bond1 bond member swp1